Quitch/GW-AI-Overhaul/README.md

 ## Difficulty

-Each difficulty describes the enemy AI behaviour and handicaps; Sub Commanders are not impacted by difficulty.
+Sub Commanders are not impacted by difficulty.
 At any difficulty level you can choose to enable Easier Start which provides you with more neutral planets with free tech.

 - **Casual**: for when you've completed the tutorial and are new to the game.